Nadal, Barty advance in straight sets at Australia Open - WTMJ

 While Nadal has been slowly building into the tournament, Russia’s ATP Cup-winning teammates have been on a roll.

-Barty lost to Kenin in the semifinals last year and then skipped the U.S. Open and her title defense at the French Open because she stayed in Australia during the COVID-19 pandemic.
+Barty lost to Sofia Kenin in the Australian Open semifinals last year and then skipped the U.S. Open and her title defense at the French Open because she stayed in Australia during the COVID-19 pandemic.

+Sofia Kenin struggled with nerves in her first match as a defending champion at a Grand Slam tournament earlier in the day before beating 133rd-ranked wild-card entry Maddison Inglis 7-5, 6-4,

-After her 44-minute opener on Rod Laver Arena, Barty said she’d missed tennis “every single day” during her time away from the sport.
+But Barty only needed 44 minutes to advance, saying she’d missed tennis “every single day” during her time away from the sport.

 “The competitor in me missed what this is all about,” she said.
 “Coming out here and really enjoying the thrill of the fight.”